Do you want to know the secret to paying off your debt fast and achieving early retirement?

 - Have a low barrier to entry.
 You can’t start a real-estate empire if you don’t have the capital required to buy property.
 You can’t drive for Uber if you don’t own a car.
 You can’t start a travel blog if you’re stuck in the middle of nowhere Kansas.
 You get the point.
 Every side hustle has a barrier to entry, make sure you pick one where you meet the requirements.
 But remember, the lower the barrier to entry, the more competition there normally is.

-Get Started with These 7 Second Income Ideas
+Get Started with These 7 Multiple Streams of Income Ideas

 Here are 7 great ideas for a second, third or even fourth income stream.
 This list is by no means exhaustive.
-Almost any hobby can be monetized with enough creative problem-solving.
+You can monetize nearly every hobby with enough creativity.

 I’m just trying to get you thinking about potential side businesses.